-CM Email Registration Blacklist (CMRB) - Use Case - How to Secure Your Site Registration Process (List All Methods by Email, by Domain)
+CM Email Registration Blacklist (CMRB) - Use Case - How to Secure Your Site Registration Process (List All Methods by Email, by Domain, by IP)

-Use Case – How to secure your site registration process (list all methods by email, by domain).
+Use Case – How to secure your site registration process (list all methods by email, by domain, by IP).

-The CM Email Registration Blacklist plugin allows you to block users who try to register on your WordPress site using an email from a domain or email defined in your blacklists/online lists.
+The CM Email Registration Blacklist plugin allows you to block users who try to register on your WordPress site using an email from a domain/email/IP defined in your blacklists/online lists.
 It also allows you to approve only users from a whitelist.

 The plugin helps to avoid spam with viruses, malwares, disposable emails, and unwanted users.